kojak/kojak/README.md

 The you localhost should be configured with the following minimum specifications:

-1. Fedora 18+ with virtualization package group
+1. Centos 6.5 or Fedora 18+ with virtualization package group
 2. 8GB RAM
 3. 120 GB Disk Space